Wildst/dnd/README.md

-# dnd
+# Dumgeons and Dragons
-The preparations and notes for my dnd campaign
+The preparations and notes for my dnd campaigns